 A related effect is that amplifiers also add some excess noise to the output.
 This applies not only to laser amplifiers, where excess noise can partly be explained as the effect of spontaneous emission, but also to nonlinear amplifiers.

 Amplifiers of different kind may also be used for amplifying ultrashort pulses.
 In some cases, a high repetition rate pulse train is amplified, leading to a high average power while the pulse energy remains moderate.
 In other cases, a much higher gain is applied to pulses at lower repetition rates, leading to high pulse energies and correspondingly huge peak powers.
-A number of special aspects apply to such devices, and are discussed in the article on ultrafast amplifiers.
+An essential point is the ability of a laser amplifier to store some amount of pump energy until the amplified pulse extracts led energy.
+For more details, see the article on ultrafast amplifiers.

 Important Parameters of an Optical Amplifier